-Cancer is actually a group of diseases, each with its own name, its own treatment and its own chances for control or cure.
+Cancer is a group of diseases, each with its own name, treatment and chances of control or cure.
 It occurs when abnormal cells begin to multiply and grow uncontrollably, crowding out the normal cells.
-As yet, we do not fully understand why normal cells mature and cancerous cells do not, the latter resulting in the local accumulation and spread of tumor.
+We do not fully understand why normal cells mature, and cancerous cells do not, resulting in the local accumulation and spread of tumors.

-Today, the young person with cancer stands a good chance of surviving the disease.
-From 1951 to 1991, long-term survival of childhood cancer has increased greatly.
-Advances in all types of treatment including surgery, radiation therapy and chemotherapy (anticancer drug therapy), including the use of more intensive treatment regimens, have produced this dramatic increase in survival.
+Today, a young person with cancer stands a good chance of surviving the disease.
+From 1951 to 1991, long-term survival of childhood cancer increased greatly.
+Advances in all types of treatment including surgery, radiation therapy and chemotherapy (anticancer drug therapy), including the use of more intensive treatment regimens, have produced a dramatic increase in survival.